>>> Mulitple Spoilers, of course <<<

 2:35 - 3:37 Amazing building of the Gondor theme as Peter Jackson gives us an aerial view of Gondor on Gandalf's arrival.

-Track 4: The White Tree
+_______________________________Track 4: The White Tree

-The track title refers to the first part, but the chunk of this track is the stunning 'beacon' music.
+The track title refers to the first part, but the chunk of this track is the stunning 'beacon' music.0:00 - 0:32 Elegiac piece with choir as Gandalf and Pippin walk past the White Tree

 0:32 - 1:08 The Boromir flashback, with a reprise of the cue from FOTR, as Denethor speaks to Gandalf and Pippin about his lost son.